nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-For writing an API we used FastAPI and BentoML.
-BentoML allowed us to batch API calls
+We did manage to write an API for our model.
+We used FastAPI and BentoML to accomplish this.
+FastAPI was used to create the endpoints and handle HTTP requests, while BentoML was used to manage the model serving.
+We created a class `ImageClassifierService` that loads the ONNX model and defines a prediction endpoint.
+We also added batching capabilities to the API using BentoML, which allows us to handle multiple requests simultaneously, improving the efficiency and scalability of our service.
+We also included endpoints to check the service status.

 --- question 23 fill here ---